Federation¶

 edits.

 For federated projects, ordinary issue edits are local-first and converge by LWW.
 Creating new issues also stays local-first.
 A lease is optional coordination: when another holder has a live lease on an affected existing issue, non-comment mutations are denied until the lease is released or expires.
-Comments bypass leases because they are append-only.
+Comment creation and comment body edits bypass leases because they remain comment-level collaboration and maintenance actions rather than leased issue work.

 Spokes refresh cached lease state before checking exclusivity when online.
 When offline, cached hard leases can still be used as a continuity hint, but they are not proof that exclusivity still holds.
 Timed leases expire by hub time and stop blocking edits once expired.